-A replanting payment is allowed if the crop is damaged by an insurable cause of loss to the extent that our appraisal does not exceed 90 percent of your final stage guarantee, and we determine it is practical to replant.
-You must replant at least 20 acres or 20 percent of the unit.
+A replanting payment is allowed if the crop is

+damaged by an insurable cause of loss to the extent that our appraisal does not exceed 90 percent of your final stage guarantee, and we determine it is practical to replant.
 The replanting payment will be the lesser of 7 percent of the final stage production guarantee or 18 cwt multiplied by your price election, multiplied by your share.
 Replant payments are not available on the Catastrophic Risk Protection Endorsement.